pseale/hot-takes-blog/content/posts/expert-wsl.md

 echo "${WSL_DISTRO_NAME}" | clip.exe
 ```

-You can access WSL from PowerShell on Windows, but I haven't found many good uses for it.
+You can also pipe Windows stdout to WSL stdin, but I haven't found many good uses for it.
 I guess I could do something like the following?
+Anyway, it's possible.

 ```powershell
 # base64-encode whatever's on the clipboard, and put that back on the clipboard